MichelleCorrigan/cycling-club/README.md

 </p>

 ### Bugs
   - When I renamed the contact.html file to signup.html the link on the home page wasn't working.
-  - I deleted the link on the home page and copy and pasted the link from the about.html page and this fixed the problem.
+I deleted the link on the home page and copy and pasted the link from the about.html page and this fixed the problem.

-### Unfixed Bugs
   - Unable to link custom 404 error page to site.
+I realised the file was wrongly named, I changed it from 404error.html to 404.html and this fixed the problem.

 ## Deployment